 - senior undergraduate students who had an academic standing of Dismissed, Suspended or Discontinued, during the previous year of study; and

 - senior undergraduate students who migrated to UP from other educational institutions or were not enrolled at UP in the previous year.

-- Summer School and Winter School programmes with module results are included for purposes of achievement awards.
+- Summer School and Winter School programmes with module results are included for purposes of these awards.

-- Students who completed a first undergraduate academic study programme and return for another undergraduate academic study programme, may be considered again for a senior undergraduate achievement award, provided that the student meets the requirements.
+- Students who completed a first undergraduate academic study programme and return for another undergraduate academic study programme, may be considered again for a [email protected] Assist Senior Undergraduate award, provided that the student meets the requirements.

-- Students who are simultaneously registered for two or more undergraduate academic study programmes will only be considered for one achievement award.
+- Students who are simultaneously registered for two or more undergraduate academic study programmes will only be considered for one [email protected] Assist Senior Undergraduate award.
 In this case the academic study programme in which the student achieved the highest marks will be considered.

 - An achievement award for a senior undergraduate student will be awarded for (N-1) times in relation to the period of study for which the student is enrolled.
 “N” represents the minimum allowable period of study for completion of the academic study programme.